dineshkummarc/WeatherApp/README.md

-# WeatherApp
+# phpmyWeather
-Web app that shows the wather of a searched city
+codeigniter PORT of the Web app that shows the weather of a searched city

 URL: http://anajelusic-com.stackstaging.com/Udemy/8-apis/weather.php